Key Takeaways

 Two Prong Hooks

-Two prong hooks almost resemble a bird in flight, adding aesthetic value to your space.
-If you only have a couple of hats but you still want an accessible and decorative display, this is the way to go.
-You can choose from warm metal tones like brass, bronze or gold to make it look appealing.
-Two-prong hooks are convenient to place anywhere since they’re compact and easy to install.
-You can also attach as many as you want onto your walls if your hat collection grows.
+If you only have a couple of hats but you still want an accessible and decorative display, two-prong hooks are the perfect solution.
+Choose from warm metal tones like brass, bronze or gold for an appealing display.
+Two-prong hooks are convenient to place anywhere.
+They’re compact and easy to install.